makerdao/community/governance/polls/Ratification Poll for Development & UX Core Unit, DUX-001 - September 13, 2021.md

 ## Review

-The community may vote in this poll to express support or opposition to Add Development & UX Core Unit, DUX-001 being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to Development & UX Core Unit, DUX-001 being accepted and implemented in the Maker Protocol.

-### Add Development & UX Core Unit
+### Development & UX Core Unit - Mandate

 A brief summary of this proposal has been provided by the MIP Author and is shown below: